 The goal of our physical education program is to offer the child an opportunity to be active and to stress the importance of an active lifestyle.
 Various sports and activities are used to encourage age-appropriate gross motor skills, cooperation, and perseverance.
 The children are introduced to the rules of a game and the skills to be successful while enjoying team sports.
 Each child works within their own personal level of physical fitness where their efforts are recognized.

-We are not confined too our four walls and we enjoy the free flow of exploring our 14 acres of forest or venturing out into the community to experience canoeing, skiing, hiking, skating, NW Trail walking, snow shoeing, etc. As the child participates in the activities, they are reminded of the body systems studied in class and can connect this knowledge to the health benefits of being active.
+We are not confined too our four walls and we enjoy the free flow of exploring our 14 acres of forest or venturing out into the community to experience more outdoor activities.
+As the child participates in the activities, they are reminded of the body systems studied in class and can connect this knowledge to the health benefits of being active.

 Kingswood actively participates in all Provincial Standardized testing.
 We also successfully participate in math competitions (Kangaroo Math) and literary competitions (Frye Festival).